DREAM-ODA-OS/IngestionEngine/README.md

 DREAM Ingestion Engine

-This is a development version, not released.
+This is release 0.5.1.
+Basic ingestion functionality should work.
+Includes sample scenarios for testing; it is suggested to use the last one ('cc_and_incidence') for a first test.

 ### Update 19.1.2014: